sambux1/presentations/opps/slides/system/components.md

 <!--
-We built a system.
+I'll now give an overview of our system.
 The system has 3 major components.

 First, there's a browser plugin that users install which monitors their web browsing.